skellis46/slipbox/artistic research and ecosystems.md

 ## Hypothetical scenario 2: invasive species

 a bubble-like version of COTS that references other works that it is not in dialogue with or can never be in dialogue with.
 Use an example of the bubble and just how common it is.
 All dead men.
 Tone is "I could do this."
 Renders the work inert.
 Like burying it, or putting it in a coffin with these men.
-These are different ecologies.
+These are different ecosystems.
 Can I describe without judging?
 Talk to implications of.
 Like entering a crowded bar in which no one pays you any attention whatsoever.
 Can't order a drink.
 Nothing.
 No matter how much you tell people "I am here."
 More akin to gerrymandering

 ### looking at the JAR 26 (arbitrary) - could also add V27